-The City has issued its first permit to Lime to operate e-scooters and e-bikes within the City right of way and kick off the shared mobility demonstration program.
+The City has issued permits to Lime, Lyft, Jump, Bird, Bolt, Skip, and Spin to operate e-scooters and e-bikes within the City right of way and kick off the shared mobility demonstration program.
 You will likely begin to see these devices around the City.
 It is crucial for users of these devices to abide by the safety guidelines, but it is also important for everyone using the public right of way to share this space and be mindful of people using all forms of transportation - whether that is walking, biking, riding a scooter or driving a car.
 If these new devices are parked on your private property, or somewhere that impedes access, you may move the device to a more appropriate location yourself, if possible, or reach out to the company directly and request that they remove the device.
 The City will be evaluating this program throughout the duration of demonstration, and your feedback will be requested.

 The purpose of this demonstration program will be to evaluate the safety and popularity of shared mobility devices (such as e-scooters and dockless shared bikes) and overall performance of the companies.
 City staff is still finalizing an evaluation plan, but using data to be provided under the terms of the demonstration program, the evaluation will look at how and where devices are being used, company responsiveness, safety and other outcomes.